 Thank you for visiting our Sumter School District Food and Nutrition Services page.
 Our district participates in the Community Eligibility Provision, which provides free breakfast and lunch to all Sumter School District students.
 If a student wishes to purchase any special sales items or a second meal, they must have money to purchase additional food items.
-The cost for adult breakfast is $2.60 and adult lunch is $4.05.
+The cost for adult breakfast is $2.60 and adult lunch is $4.10.
 Please feel free to contact us with any questions you may have at 803-499-5950.
-Sumter School District is an equal opportunity provider and employer.
+Sumter School District is an equal opportunity provider.

 “The heart of every school beats in its cafeteria, and school nutrition professionals serve love on every tray.”